Fenella Stratton

 Artist Manager, Creative Producer & Chartered Secretary

-Square can mentor on creative producing, governance, networking, cultural competence, crossover (working across artforms/genres), pitching/negotiation, international touring, and generally, things that don’t fit neatly into boxes.
+Square can mentor on artist management, creative producing, international touring, governance, IP, cultural intelligence, fundraising, navigating conflict, and negotiation—and loves tackling things that don’t fit neatly into boxes.